-No mechanical maintenance is required for S&C Manual PMH Pad-Mounted Gear.
+No mechanical maintenance is required for remote supervisory PMH Pad-Mounted Gear.
 However, occasional inspection of the gear and exercising of the Mini-Rupter Switches is recommended.
+Exercising of Type PM Switch Operators once per year in accordance with the "Exercising and Maintenance" section in S&C Instruction Sheet 669-515 is also recommended to verify proper functioning of the system.
 In addition, inspection and cleaning-of insulators and cable terminators in particular-should be performed periodically, at intervals based on environmental conditions.
-Refer to S&C Instruction Sheet 662-590, "Inspection Recommendations."